 Potentially unwanted application examples

 As mentioned above, most of these apps are presented as useful and legitimate, however, they are promoted using the "bundling" method and many do not provide users with any real value or the functions promised.

 How did potentially unwanted applications install on my computer?

-One of the ways One Click Booster's developers promote it is using a website where it can be downloaded.
-However, it is very likely that most people install PUAs through intrusive ads (clicked ads that download/install unwanted applications) or when software developers use the "bundling" method.
-It is a deceptive marketing method used to trick people into downloading and installing various apps together with other software that was downloaded/installed willingly/on purpose.
-Simply put, they hide these apps in "Custom", "Advanced" and other similar settings of software download or installation setups.
-Information about unwanted apps usually is not disclosed properly and that is how people who rush installations or processes/perform them without analyzing cause unwanted installations.
+One Click Booster's developers promote this PUA using a website from which it can be downloaded, however, most people install PUAs through intrusive ads (clicked ads that download/install unwanted applications) or when software developers use "bundling", a deceptive marketing method used to trick people into downloading and installing PUAs together with other software that was downloaded/installed willingly.

 How to avoid installation of potentially unwanted applications?

 Software should be downloaded from official websites and using direct links.
 Do not use third party downloaders, unofficial websites, Peer-to-Peer networks, and other similar channels.
 These tools are often monetized by promoting unwanted applications, which can also cause computer infections.